ahgraber/AIMLbling-about/content/blog/the-plagiarism-problem/index.md

 In each of these (simplified) examples, the training data is built on source content; to train models at scale, a **lot** of content is needed.
 Inevitably, organizations training large generative models end up turning to the internet to find large datasets of source material; the source material for the training datasets composed of _someone else's content_.

-Note that I said in the intro "the primary training task for generative AI models is inherently plagiaristic", not "is plagiarism".
+I said in the intro "the primary training task for generative AI models is inherently plagiaristic", not "is plagiarism".
 While the optimal response for generative training tasks is quite literally plagiarism, training a model to perfect accuracy tends to overfit to the training data (reducing real-world performance on non-training data), and as such is typically avoided.
 Since models are _not_ trained to the point of achieving perfect accuracy, training does not guarantee memorization (though memorization _can_ occur);
 rather, it seeks to make the ground truth next-item-in-the-sequence the _most likely_ option.

-{{< callout type="question" emoji="💡" >}}
-Verbatim plagiarism is made less likely due to the variety of probabilistic decoding techniques (beam search, temperature, nucleus sampling, etc.) that are designed to allow models to avoid only picking the highest-probability token.
-These techniques add user-selectable levels of randomness to the generative process.
-{{< /callout >}}

 If there are many examples of a piece of information ("The capitol of France is Paris", "France's capitol, Paris", "...in Paris, the capitol of France"), then the model will strongly associate the co-occurring tokens.
 We might liken this to how we might study (cram) for an exam in high school by trying to remember a fact by using flashcards or repeatedly reviewing class notes.